PawseySC/singularity-containers/_episodes/05-build-intro.md

 * `FROM`: compulsory, it provides the starting image we will use to build our customised one;
 * `MAINTAINER`: details of the person who wrote the Dockerfile, optional;
-* `RUN`: this is the most used instruction, that alllows to run most shell commands during the build.
+* `RUN`: this is the most used instruction, that allows to run most shell commands during the build.
 Multiple `RUN` instructions are often found in a single Dockerfile;
 * `VOLUME`: creates a mount point ready to be used for mounting external (e.g. host) volumes; creates the corresponding directory if not existing;
 * `WORKDIR`: changes directory to the specified path; the last current directory in the build will be the working directory in the running container.
   **Note**: if you use instead `RUN cd <..>`, the changed directory will only persist within that `RUN` instruction, and then be lost in subsequent build steps;